coder/docs/admin/satellites/geo-dns.md

 - A primary access URL (e.g. `https://primary.example.com`).
 - One or more satellite access URLs (e.g. `https://sydney.example.com`,
   `https://london.example.com`).
-- A GeoDNS load balancer and its access URL (e.g. `https://coder.example.com`).
+- A GeoDNS load balancer access URL (e.g. `https://coder.example.com`).
 You should set the default backend to the primary access URL or IP address.
 Set the backend for each region with a satellite to the corresponding satellite access URL or IP address.
-- A TLS certificate for the primary deployment that has both the primary hostname and the corresponding GeoDNS hostname
+- A TLS certificate for the primary deployment that has both the primary hostname and the corresponding GeoDNS hostname.
-- A TLS certificate for *each* satellite with the satellite's hostname and the corresponding GeoDNS hostname
+- A TLS certificate for *each* satellite with the satellite's hostname and the corresponding GeoDNS hostname.

-### Notes
+> Please note that:
+>

-- We have provided instructions on [how to create a GeoDNS load balancer on Cloudflare](#create-a-geodns-load-balancer-on-cloudflare) below.
+> - We have provided instructions on [how to create a GeoDNS load balancer on
+>  Cloudflare](#create-a-geodns-load-balancer-on-cloudflare) below.
-- If you are using cert-manager, you can add hostnames to a certificate by including them in the `spec.dnsNames` section.
+> - If you are using cert-manager, you can add hostnames to a certificate by
+>  including them in the `spec.dnsNames` section.

 ## Configure GeoDNS on Coder